Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 Box filters (also known as corner filters) are air-lifted aquarium filters, the oldest type of filtration still sold on the market, although their numbers have dwindled with the rise of more powerful filters, notably external filters.
-Still, the box/corner filter can be an excellent filter depending on the water volume and bio load of a tank.
+Still, the box/corner filter can be an excellent filter depending on the tank's water volume and bioload.

 - Should be used in small tanks (5–25 gallons), at least per box filter.

-- These filters are perfect for slow-moving aquatic animals like axolotls, frogs, betta fish, gourmis, and angelfish.
+- These filters are perfect for slow-moving aquatic animals like axolotls, frogs, betta fish, gouramis, and angelfish.
 They are also recommended for fry.

-- Should not solely be used for high bio load tanks, like goldfish or turtle tanks.
+- These should not solely be used for high bio load tanks, like goldfish or turtle tanks.

 Attach the airline tube to the input (smaller) tube that sticks out on the top of the filter, or if it’s a filter that requires an air stone, attach it to that air stone that sits at the bottom of the filter.